Skip to main content

 Selecting another timeframe

 Use the calendar icon top right to limit the display to certain months, quarters, or years.
-Select the timeframe you would like to see and press “Filter”.
-Click outside of the panel to return to the previous setting.
+Select the timeframe you would like to see, by first clicking on the starting month and next the ending month.

 Importing and Exporting